New Year's Eve Litter - Winter/Spring, 2022

 Beautiful Princess Buttercup had 5 pups (all girls!) on March 3, 2022.

-Bell (natural color - no fingernail polish) - Pickwick's Where All Your Dreams Come True
+Bell (new name Luna) (natural color - no fingernail polish) - Pickwick's Where All Your Dreams Come True

 (In Japan, for ōmisoka, buddhist temple bells ring out 108 times as in the lead up to the new year.
 Each chime is supposed to root out a worldly passion, such as anger, suspicion or lust.
 The last toll comes at midnight.)